basila-ml/Fraud_Detection_ECommerce/README.md

 - Label: `Is Fraudulent` (1 = fraud, 0 = genuine)

 > The raw CSV (`Fraudulent_E-Commerce_Transaction_Data.csv`) is not included in this repo.
 Place it in the project root before running the notebook.
+You can download the dataset from the [Kaggle Fraudulent E-Commerce Transactions Dataset](https://www.kaggle.com/datasets/shriyashjagtap/fraudulent-e-commerce-transactions).

 ## What's inside the notebook